opsschool/curriculum/sysadmin_101.rst

   reliability engineer on their team who makes sure that the features they create are scalable and maintainable.

+.. _whats-developer-dennis:

+* **Dennis works at a small mobile games studio.** The game apps communicate with a server backend which stores the user's progress and inventory, as well as facilitates social interactions between players.
+For new game features, Dennis develops backend APIs using the Django framework in Python and MySQL, which the game app calls through a RESTful interface.
+In case there are any issues with the game, Dennis and his colleagues working on the game teams respond to any application-level problems including bugs and API performance; a separate team of system administrators help with any operating system, hardware, network or infrastructure issues.

 .. todo:: "What is Development" Section needs more developer perspective.